barijaona/CLOVER_GA-Z170X-Gaming5/README.md

 For increased legitibility, sources or .dsl of DSDT/SSDT patches (which are .aml files in the `ACPI/patched` folder) will be put in the `patched-sources` folder.

+About license.
+This work is published for informational use only.
+Any component shown here retains its own licence.